 You can remove the spikes from the bag they are shipped in and put into a bowl with the lid off, this will keep them dry in the refrigerator.
 Don’t worry they will not crawl out of the container.

 Speedy Worm’s wholesale wax worms can last several weeks at 50-60° F. This is the ideal temperature for wax worms; however, most refrigerators are colder than this.
 Often, the butter tray in the door of your refrigerator is the best place to find this ideal temperature.

 It's better to keep wax worms at room temp with low humidity than it is to store them in a refrigerator that is colder than 40° F in its warmest area.
 After warming to room temperature they will become more active.

-Our cupped wax worms should be stored in the cup they arrive in.
+Wax worms should be stored in the cup they arrive in.
 Wax worms have entered a stage in their life cycle where they no longer consume food.
 They are living off the fat supplies in their bodies.
 This means you'll see them growing smaller the longer you keep them.

 Always remove any dead (black) wax worms from the container.

 It's extremely important that they be stored in low humidity.